-- will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - has a working knowledge of DCFP procedures; - will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; - will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, behaviour policy, staff Code of conduct and Keeping Children Safe in Education Part 1 and Annex A and ensure that the policies are used appropriately; - will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf of Devon County Council; - has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate; - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+- will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of the additional file is marked on the pupil records; - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) as soon as possible, ensuring secure transit and that confirmation of receipt is obtained; - in addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving; for example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+All transfers should be made securely; - will liaise with the Local Authority, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children; - has a working knowledge of Devon Children and Families Partnership procedures; - will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; - will ensure that all staff sign to say they have read, understood and agree to work within the School's Child Protection policy, Behaviour policy, staff Code of Conduct and Keeping Children Safe in Education Part 1\ and Annex B and ensure that the policies are used appropriately (\or Annex A if not working directly with children); - will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working in partnership with Devon County Council; - has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help and/or Safer Me (concerns around exploitation) is appropriate; and - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.

-The Deputy Designated Safeguarding Lead(s)
+The Deputy Designated Safeguarding Lead(s):

-• Is/are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+• is/ are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the DSL the deputy will assume all of the functions above.

-All School Staff
+All School Staff: